bthuilot/pixelate/README.md

 5. Run the binary

-## Supported agents
+## Supported screens

-An "Agent" represents a service that will render to the display.
+A "Screen" represents a service that will render to the display.

-The current list of "agent" values are
+The current list of "screen" values are:

 - **Spotify**: Render the currently playing album to the board
--
+- **Wifi QR Code**: Render a QR code to join a wifi network